Jets QB Darnold doubtful vs. Pats, Flacco expected to start

 “That was kind of where my brain went was, all right, if you have that, this could help him,” Gase said.
 “I don’t think he was thinking that.
 He was just being honest with us.”

-Gase said linebacker Blake Cashman (hamstrings) and tight end Trevon Wesco (ankle) are ruled out for the game against New England.
+Linebacker Blake Cashman (hamstrings) and tight end Trevon Wesco (ankle) were ruled out for the game against New England.

-Kicker Sam Ficken (right groin) was not expected to practice and is doubtful to play, meaning Sergio Castillo would handle kicking duties for the third consecutive game.
+Kicker Sam Ficken (right groin) did not practice and is doubtful to play, meaning Sergio Castillo would handle kicking duties for the third consecutive game.

-Defensive lineman Quinnen Williams (hamstring) and wide receiver Vyncint Smith (groin) are also doubtful.
+Defensive lineman Quinnen Williams (hamstring) and wide receiver Vyncint Smith (groin) are also doubtful after not practicing.

+Wide receiver Jamison Crowder (groin), center Connor McGovern (knee), offensive lineman Josh Andrews (shoulder) and defensive linemen John Franklin-Myers (knee) and Nathan Shepherd (back) were all listed as questionable but are on track to play.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL